In first days, Biden flashes action as deep problems loom

 “Leaning on executive action makes sense at the start, you can get things going and show momentum right away without waiting for Congress,” said Robert Gibbs, former press secretary for President Barack Obama.
 “But this is going take a while.
 Like it was for us in 2009, change doesn’t come overnight.”

-“Everything he inherited is likely to get worse before we see improvement,” Gibbs saidtinued.
+“Everything he inherited is likely to get worse before we see improvement,” Gibbs said.
 “One thing you learn on January 20th is that you suddenly own all of it.”

 Just two Cabinet nominees were confirmed by week’s end, to the frustration of the White House.
 But with the Friday night announcement that Trump’s impeachment trial will not begin until the week of Feb.
 8, Biden aides were optimistic that the Senate would confirm more before then.